2025–26 TSV Havelse season

-The 2025–26 TSV Havelse season is the 114th season in the football club's history and second in the 3.
+The 2025–26 TSV Havelse season was the 114th season in the football club's history and second in the 3.
 Liga, the third flight of German football.
-TSV Havelse also participates in this season's edition of the Lower Saxony Cup.
-This is the first season for Havelse in the Eilenriedestadion, located in Hanover, Lower Saxony, Germany, since their home stadium, the Wilhelm-Langrehr-Stadion in Garbsen, did not meet 3.
+TSV Havelse also participated in this season's edition of the Lower Saxony Cup.
+This was the first season for Havelse in the Eilenriedestadion, located in Hanover, Lower Saxony, Germany, since their home stadium, the Wilhelm-Langrehr-Stadion in Garbsen, did not meet 3.
 Liga standards.
-For high-risk matches, they will move to the Heinz von Heiden Arena, where the team played their 3.
+For high-risk matches, they moved to the Heinz von Heiden Arena, where the team played their 3.
 Liga matches in the 2021–22 season.

+The club was originally relegated to the Regionalliga Nord at the end of the season, but 1860 Munich was administratively relegated after not receiving a 3.
+Liga license, allowing Havelse to remain in the 3.
+Liga.